 Towards the end of 2019 a review of the impact of domestic combustion on the UK was published.
-The work was commissioned by HETAS with the support of the Stove Industry Alliance.
+The work was commissioned by HETAS.
 The review is an extensive and important piece of work for our industry, especially given the current focus on air quality.
 We would advise all of our registrants to take some time to read through the review, which is available on the HETAS website.

 The research and report was co-authored by Edward J.S.
 Mitchell PhD, Joshua Cottom PhD, Douglas Phillips PhD and Ben Dooley PhD and has been subsequently peer reviewed by Professor Alan Williams CBE, FREng University of Leeds and Professor Jenny Jones FRSC, MEI University of Leeds.